 When I found this Trick or Treat banner at World Market, I knew it would be the perfect addition to transition my front porch from fall to Halloween decor.
 It’s kind of hard to tell from the photo but the banner is burlap and adds just the right amount of texture and color to welcome those trick-or-treaters!

 In past years, I let my kids stick all kinds of crazy Halloween decals on the windows.
 These days, they just aren’t interested.
 Now that they’re teens, they don’t want to get involved with the decorating.
 Sad, yes…but at least I can just keep things simple with my fall and Halloween decor.
 If I want, I can even go with more cute Halloween porch decor…my kids won’t even notice!

 Although, I did add in a few “scary” accessories like this skull.

 Creepy, huh?
 Maybe he will help scare all the deer away!

 How about this guy…my official Halloween “greeter”.
 Or maybe, I should say “eater” because he appears to be eating the mums!
-Better him that the deer!
+Better him than the deer!
 (Do I sound obsessed with the deer eating my mums?
 Go ahead and read: 5 Things I Don’t Love About Fall for a few more things about fall that I might obsess about – ha!)

 All we have to do now is carve a few of those pumpkins!
 Hopefully, my boys will at least want to help with those!
 After all, pumpkin carving day has always been a tradition for us.